SAP/fundamental/docs/pages/guides/design-system-cheat-sheet.md

 toc: false
 permalink: design-system-utilities.html
 folder: guides
-summary: The following guide give you a quick list of all the utility features of the Fundamental UI design system
+summary: The following guide covers all the major utility features of the Fundamental UI (FDUI) design system toolkit.
+We recommend that you utilize these functions, mixins and helper classes to maintain consistency throughout your application.
+Using the toolkit features will ensure that you application will remain compatible and easy to upgrade with the future versions of FDUI, transition between themes and customization.
 ---

 ## Text Utilities